The Slatington News:

 1 August 1874 Benjamin Patterson (1852-1933) took over from Fickardt as Schlauch continued his involvement with the newspaper.

 Patterson was originally from New Jersey, but somehow wound up in the Slatington area.
 He probably already had some newspaper/printing experience.
-He was only in Slatington a short time, from 1875-1878, when he was enlisted in Co.
+He was only in Slatington a short time, from 1874-1878, when he was enlisted in Co.
 H, 4th infantry Pennsylvania National Guard in Slatington.
-By 1880, he had moved and was living with his wife Rebecca Plummer (1845-1916), married circa 1877, and his son, Benjamin Carl Fickardt (1877-1932), in Langhorne, Bucks County where he was working on an unnamed newspaper.
+By 1880, he was living with his wife Rebecca Plummer (1845-1916), married circa 1877, and his son, Benjamin Carl Fickardt (1877-1932), in Langhorne, Bucks County where he was working on an unnamed newspaper.
 By the turn of the century, he was living in Woodstown (Salem County, NJ) where he was the editor of the Woodstown Monitor Register.
 This borough was just across the Delaware River from Wilmington, DE.
 Patterson died in 1933, but like many of his predecessors at The Slatington News, he had been a lifetime newspaperman.
 He was preceded in death by his wife and his son.

 16 January 1878 Schlauch became sole owner and publisher when Patterson left.
 Later his son, Penrose Schlauch, became editor.